A day out in Purbeck

-When you reach Wareham, you should really stop and enjoy the interesting shops in the High Street, or the Roman Walls or the picturesque Quayside and its large, fine Pub.
+When you reach Wareham, you should really stop and enjoy the interesting shops in the High Street.
+Or the Roman Walls or the picturesque Quayside and its large, fine Pub.
 On some days, the lost village of Tyneham may be open (not the day we travelled, sadly).
-The village was evacuated on the orders of the Army during WW2 and remains an eerie and somewhat spooky testament to the upheavals of wartime.
-Tyneham can be reached, turning right from the main road leaving Wareham for Corfe Castle.
+The village was evacuated on the orders of the Army during WW2.
+It remains an eerie and somewhat spooky testament to the upheavals of wartime.
+Tyneham is off a right turn from the main road leaving Wareham for Corfe Castle.

-At Corfe Village, one can only marvel at the huge and imposing castle ruins, standing guard for many centuries over the locality.
-Head into the small and “cosy” Village Square for a choice of Pub (The Greyhound) or cafes to fortify you for the walk up to the ruins (entrance fee at the National Trust shop and Tourist Centre).
-Across the road to Swanage lies the Railway Station, with regular Summer trains from Norden to Swanage – often running magnificant Steam engines through the tight and twisty scenery of Purbeck.
+At Corfe Village, one can only marvel at the huge and imposing castle ruins.
+The Castle has been standing guard for many centuries over the locality.
+Head into the small and “cosy” Village Square for a choice of Pub (The Greyhound) or cafes to fortify you for the walk up to the ruins.
+(Entrance fee at the National Trust shop and Tourist Centre).
+Across the road to Swanage lies the Railway Station, with regular Summer trains from Norden to Swanage.
+These often run magnificent Steam engines through the tight and twisty scenery of Purbeck.

 Overview of Studland – the headland and the Bay, looking towards Sandbanks and Poole

 Swanage Bay looking North towards Old Harrys Rocks